The Starter Series Part 2 - Rebuildables

 - Screw everything down - post screws, 510 pins etc..
 If these aren’t screwed down fully then they can cause fluctuations in your coil resistance, or (again) shorts.

-- Cleaning coils is a thing - if you start getting muted or burnt flavour, take the cotton out, gently glow your coils and give them a rinse off.
+- Cleaning coils is a thing - if you start getting muted or burnt options, take the cotton out, gently glow your coils and give them a rinse off.
 Repeat this a couple of times to get all the gunk off.
 Gently warm the coil one last time to dry it, put some more cotton in and you’re good to go again.
 Coils do degrade over time, but you should get at least 3-4 uses out of each set, depending on your wire material.

 - Don’t overfill RTAs - when you put the top back on it can add pressure to your tank.
-If it’s already chock-full of e-liquid it can get forced into your deck, causing a gurgly vape and leaking.
+If it’s already chock-full of capacity it can get forced into your deck, causing a gurgly vape and leaking.
 Leave a slight air gap at the top.

-- Don’t fill up an RTA or RDTA all the way at first - if there’s something wrong with your build it’s much easier to deal with if you haven’t got a tank full of juice to worry about.
+- Don’t fill up an RTA or RDTA all the way at first - if there’s something wrong with your build it’s much easier to deal with if you haven’t got a tank full of capacity to worry about.

 - Watch out for plastics - some atomisers use Ultem or PEEK inserts to direct the airflow.
 Although these materials have quite good heat resistance, they’ll still melt if your coil is touching them so make sure there’s enough room.
 Your coil should only be touching the posts and the cotton, anything else will cause problems.